AdityaShriwas18/Ochi_UI_React/README.md

 ## Learnings
 In this project, I learned about the concepts of building components, managing state, and designing responsive layouts.
 I utilized React.js for its powerful and efficient rendering capabilities, while Tailwind CSS made styling easy and flexible.

-## Here’s what I used and learned:

-React.js: Learned the concepts of state and components and how they are used Tailwind CSS: Quick and easy styling
-GSAP: Implemented smooth animations with React.js